illinifanboy/gma/recipes/desserts/peachpie.md

 handwritten:
   - image: assets/images/handwritten/peachpie-sm.jpg
 # review: Not yet reviewed.
 story: My Grandmother's peach pie was always one of my favorites.
-It is missing anything about crust, and her crust was so good.
+This reciple is missing anything about crust, and her crust was so good.
 Is this the recipe I remember?
 I don't think so.
 There was no cream in the pie I remember.
 Plus, when they were available, I believe she tossed in a apricot to add some zing.
 # ingredientsimage: assets/images/general/noimage.jpg
 #ingredients:
 #  - name: Ingredient 1